BY: MOMODU KAZEEM

-*Momodu Kazeem, is an Information Officer in the Ogun State Ministry of Information and Strategy, Oke-Mosan, Abeokuta, Ogun State.
+*Kazeem is of Feature Unit, Ogun State Ministry of Information & Strategy, Oke-Mosan, Abeokuta, Ogun State.